 Instead, they told all these folks to go home.

-That is enough to be suspicious.
+That is enough to be suspicious five years.

-And no explanation why weeks later thousands of ballots just showed up out of thin air, huh?
+And no explanation why weeks later, thousands of ballots just showed up out of thin air, huh?

 They just showed up.